All Episodes

 He doesn't have a base.

-Slaves, and you name it.
+He's got servants, slaves, and you name it.

-So this that's why this stuff is serious.
+So that's why this stuff is serious.

-That's why this stuff people who are serious about this talk about it in the ways they do.
+That's why this stuff, people who are serious about this talk about it in the ways they do.

-As opposed to one of our allies, it'd be okay if they had one.
+It'd be okay if they had one.

-There are the concept of good guys and bad guys.
+The concept of good guys and bad guys.

-And one of the problems is that we have an administration that does not believe that we're the good guys in all cases.
+And one of the problems is that we have an administration that does not believe that we're the good guys in all cases, that we've been the bad guys, that we've been the problem, and that we need to be transformed.

 And that the people that think we're the bad guys have a point.